luslab/oz-bulk-rnaseq/G. Read Quantification.md

 featureCounts -a $GTF -g gene_name -o $OUT $BAM
 ```

-For each BAM file there are 2 output files:
+For each featureCounts command run there are 2 output files:
 - featureCounts_results.txt has actual read counts per gene - tab delimited file where the first six columns contain feature specific information and the rest of the columns contain the read counts that overlap with that feature.
 - featureCounts_results.txt.sumary gives quick overview of how many reads were assigned to genes.